 Cucumber

 Slices of cucumber are always a winner.
-They’re also nice and refreshing if you’re stuck on a stuffy hot plane, or travelling through a hot country.
+They’re also nice and refreshing if you’re stuck on a stuffy, hot plane or travelling through a hot country.
 They are slightly messy, so ensure baby has a bib that can catch any sloppy bits!

 Bananas

 Bananas are always great travel food for anyone of any age!
 They come ready packaged(!) and can really satisfy a hunger pang, as well as provide energy and nutrition.
 Most one-year-olds are pretty messy eaters, however, so you might want to avoid this one in the car or anywhere you don’t want to make a mess!
-Maybe give this when waiting at a station or airport when you can easily clean up baby as they eat!
+Maybe give this when waiting at a station or airport, when you can easily clean up baby as they eat!

 Strips of wholemeal pitta bread

-Not all bread is healthy, but wholemeal pitta bread is usually made with very few ingredients and only natural ingredients, but check the label to be sure.
+Not all bread is healthy, but wholemeal pitta bread is usually made with very few ingredients and only natural ingredients; but check the label to be sure.
 Strips of pitta bread make a great snack for baby to chew on while travelling, and they may be less messy than breadsticks or any other more crumbly breads.

 Rice cakes

 12-month-old friendly rice cakes are also a great food item to take.
-They aren’t overly messy and there are many versions from popular baby food brands that are made with natural ingredients and wholegrain ingredients so they are as healthy as possible for your little one.
+They aren’t overly messy and there are many versions from popular baby food brands that are made with natural ingredients and wholegrain ingredients, so they are as healthy as possible for your little one.

 Water and milk

 Don’t forget to pack plenty of water and milk to keep your baby hydrated.
-Pack this ready in the right stage sippy cups and bottles ready for baby to grab and drink from when needed.
+Pack these ready in the right stage sippy cups and bottles ready for baby to grab and drink from when needed.
 Pack more than enough in case of travel delays.

 Tips for feeding your one-year-old while travelling